materiaraiding/materiaraiding-old/tea.md

 After, 2 DPS will have enumeration rings which must have exactly 3 people inside the circle to resolve.
 Facing Alexander Prime, one should move left and the other to the right.
 Simply use eyes and adjust on the fly.
 To ensure there are 3 players in each ring, both tanks should move into the left enumeration, while both healers move into the right.
 The 2 remaining DPS with nothing should steer clear.

-Once the enumerations resolve, Alexander Prime once again becomes targetable and respawn in the middle of the arena, where he castS **Mega Holy** twice, a hardhitting raidwide which requires mitigation and healing in between.
+Once the enumerations resolve, Alexander Prime once again becomes targetable and respawn in the middle of the arena, where he casts **Mega Holy** twice, a hardhitting raidwide which requires mitigation and healing in between.

 Alexander Prime will then begin casting **Summon Alexander**, the final part of this phase.